 Pricing for Google Workspace starts at $6 per user a month for 30GB of storage, and goes up to $18 per user a month for 5TB.
 It’s more expensive than Google One, but you get access to more apps and have more control over the permissions for each user.

 Google Cloud is also aimed primarily at businesses, but as we’ll discuss next, it has a different purpose than Google Workspace and Google One.

-What’s more, data can be stored in a choice of “storage classes.”
+With Google Cloud storage, data can be stored in a choice of “storage classes”.
 Different storage classes will suit different use cases, and you can start off with one and then reconfigure later if you find your use cases evolving.

 The storage classes are Standard, Nearline, Coldline, and Archive.
 Standard is for what is classified as “hot” data which needs to be accessed frequently, like video streaming or images displayed on websites.
 Pricing for Standard starts at $0.02 per GB a month.

 Nearline pricing starts at $0.01 per GB a month, and is for data that can be stored for at least 30 days, like daily backups.
 Coldline is even less expensive at $0.004 per GB a month, and is for data that can be stored for 90 days, such as disaster recovery backups.

 And finally, Archive is the least expensive at $0.0012 per GB a month.
 It is for data that can be stored for a year, e.g., archives that need to be kept to meet regulatory requirements, but which are seldom accessed.

 Exact pricing is based on several factors, including the amount of data stored, the amount that is read and moved between your storage “buckets,” the number of operations you carry out (which can include listing objects), and retrieval and early deletion fees.